-Let’s start simple, and see 3 x 4 as a dot product:
+Let's start simple, and treat 3 x 4 as a dot product:

-The number 3 is “directional growth” in a single dimension (x-axis, let’s say), and 4 is “directional growth” in that same direction.
-3 x 4 = 12 means 12x growth in that single dimension.
+The number 3 is "directional growth" in a single dimension (the x-axis, let's say), and 4 is "directional growth" in that same direction.
+3 x 4 = 12 means we get 12x growth in a single dimension.
 Ok.

-Now, suppose each number refers to a different dimension.
-Let’s say 3 means “triple your bananas” (sigh… or “x-axis”) and 4 means “quadruple your oranges” (y-axis).
-They’re not the same type of number: what happens when we apply growth, aka use the dot product, in our “bananas, oranges” universe?
+Now, suppose 3 and 4 refer to different dimensions.
+Let's say 3 means "triple your bananas" (x-axis) and 4 means "quadruple your oranges" (y-axis).
+Now they're not the same type of number: what happens when apply growth (use the dot product) in our "bananas, oranges" universe?

 Applying (0,4) to (3,0) means "Destroy your banana growth, quadruple your orange growth".
 But (3, 0) had no orange growth to begin with, so the net result is 0 ("Destroy all your fruit, buddy").

-See how we’re “applying” and not adding.
-With addition, we sort of smush the items together: (3,0) + (0, 4) = (3, 4) [a vector which triples your oranges and quadruples your bananas].
+See how we're "applying" and not simply adding?
+With regular addition, we smush the vectors together: (3,0) + (0, 4) = (3, 4) [a vector which triples your oranges and quadruples your bananas].

-“Application” is different.
-We’re mutating the original vector according to the rules in the second.
-And the rules are “Destroy your banana growth rate, and triple your orange growth."
+"Application" is different.
+We're mutating the original vector based on the rules of the second.
+And the rules of (0, 4) are "Destroy your banana growth, and quadruple your orange growth."
 When applied to something with only bananas, like (3, 0), we're left with nothing.

-The final result of this process can be:
+The final result of the dot product process can be:

 Understanding the Calculation